vernjan/ctf-writeups/write-ups/TheCatch2019/04-communication/03-colonel-roche/README.md

     ```

 This looks like standard ASCII text (lots of 6s and 7s and also 2s and 0s which represents spaces).
-Ok, could be a [transposition cipher](https://en.wikipedia.org/wiki/Transposition_cipher) of hex encoded test.
+Ok, this could be a [transposition cipher](https://en.wikipedia.org/wiki/Transposition_cipher#Columnar_transposition)
+of hex encoded test!

-Unlikely running XOR cipher, the key would have to be non-ASCII.
+Unlikely a running XOR cipher, the key would have to be non-ASCII.

 There is also an obvious hint in the text to Google for `Colonel Roche`.
 The hint points to [Jean-Baptiste Roche](https://fr.wikipedia.org/wiki/Jean-Baptiste_Roche).
 I was not sure
-about it since I couldn't find anything useful about this person but the official hint confirms it:
+about the hint since I couldn't find anything useful about this person but the official hint confirms it:

 _Full name of the mentioned famous human is `Colonel Jean-Baptiste Roche`, he lived in years 1861-1954 and his hobby was cryptography._

 I Googled a lot to find something useful but I didn't find much so I settle for the fact that he lived
-before the era of modern cryptography and that he was Frenchman.
+before the era of modern cryptography and that he was a Frenchman.

-This strengthen my faith to go with the _transposition cipher_.
+This strengthen my faith to go with the [transposition cipher](https://en.wikipedia.org/wiki/Transposition_cipher#Columnar_transposition).
+The wiki says: _The system was regularly solved by the French .._
 I tried a few online tools but none of them
 worked so I took a deep dive and studied how the cipher works including it's various mutations.
 Then I
 [programmed](../../../../src/main/kotlin/cz/vernjan/ctf/TranspositionCipher.kt) my own version of
 transposition cipher.
 I tried all combinations of the weekdays, of course trying double transpositions